 St. Anne Walking Parade

 The Society of St. Anne take over the streets on Mardi Gras morning in elaborate costumes.
 This walking krewe is mainly made up of home-made creations.
 Join the group in the Marigny around 10am.
-Mimi's is a good place to start, and it is free and open to participate.
+The corner of Royal St. & Franklin Ave. is a good place to start, with multiple bars that are open early.

 Bourbon Street Awards